usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 >Carmen Medina, the former CIA analyst, was repeatedly told “no” by her superiors and peers for more than a decade as she attempted to push for real-time information sharing across intelligence agencies.
 However, she kept trying—for more than a decade.
 As a result, she helped create the intelligence community’s version of Wikipedia.

 As these examples illustrate, innovation by definition requires risk taking and change.
-Change is not easy, and people will resist it—even when they suffer most from it (see political psychologist John Jost’s [theory of system justification](https://en.wikipedia.org/wiki/System_justification) for an interesting application of this).
-As a result, you’re going to be told no—frequently—as you advance change.
-Most important initiatives will have more people saying no than saying yes—at first.
-How do you prime yourself—and your team and agency—to respond productively in these situations and build momentum in support of the change?
+Change is not easy, and people will resist it, even when they suffer most from it (see political psychologist John Jost’s [theory of system justification](https://en.wikipedia.org/wiki/System_justification) for an interesting application of this).
+As a result, you’re going to be told no, frequently, as you advance change.
+Most important initiatives will have more people saying no than saying yes, at first.
+How do you prime yourself, and your team and agency, to respond productively in these situations and build momentum in support of the change?

 In addition, technologists and individuals across the private sector and government talk about “failing fast,” and you’ve learned about building/buying small and missing small.
 Knowing that failure is okay versus *believing* that it’s okay (and getting your leadership to believe it) are two different things.
 How do you truly accept and cultivate this mindset over time?

 In this module, you’ll learn techniques to help you cultivate your mindset around change and thus, respond productively when you encounter setbacks and pushback.
 Specifically, you’ll learn:

-* Characteristics of a “growth mindset”
+* Characteristics of a “growth mindset.”
-* Wellness rituals and techniques that can enhance your performance during transition
+* Wellness rituals and techniques that can enhance your performance during transition.
-* How resilience and a growth mindset help you take risks and innovate
+* How resilience and a growth mindset help you take risks and innovate.
-* How to positively respond to negative feedback and failure by analyzing the situation and adjusting your approach
+* How to positively respond to negative feedback and failure by analyzing the situation and adjusting your approach.
-* How to differentiate between situations where it makes sense to continue pushing for change and others where you may need to redirect
+* How to differentiate between situations where it makes sense to continue pushing for change and others where you may need to redirect.

 ---
 ## Cultivating Your Growth Mindset

 Consider another example: Walt Disney had great success with 1994’s The Lion King.
 However, the company struggled thereafter, producing a series of movies that lacked the same popularity with audiences.
 Then, Disney acquired Pixar in 2006\.
 Ed Catmull, current president of Disney and Animation and Pixar, describes what happened thereafter in this book, *Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration*.
 As Catmull describes it, “Creativity has to do with problem solving…the issue is that companies and the officer ... put blocks in the way – well-meaning, trying to think they’re being safe or help things along, but in fact they’re throwing blocks up.”
 By removing those blocks and adopting Pixar’s culture of risk-taking, the Disney Animation team has since created a series of hits like *Tangled* and *Frozen*—their biggest hits since *The Lion King*.
 And as Catmull says, “Here’s the key takeaway – it’s largely the same people who were there when they were failing.
 All we were doing was trying to remove the roadblocks.”

-What Disney Animation—and many other firms and individuals—sometimes lack is a true belief in risk taking and the importance of embracing failure as part of the learning journey.
+What Disney Animation, and many other firms and individuals, sometimes lack is a true belief in risk taking and the importance of embracing failure as part of the learning journey.
 Psychologist Carol Dweck explores perspectives on risk-taking, among other things, in her study of what she calls the “growth mindset.”
 As Dweck explains in her [TED talk on the topic](https://www.ted.com/talks/carol_dweck_the_power_of_believing_that_you_can_improve), having a growth mindset is the difference between thinking flexibly and having a static mindset.
 Dweck has explored how this concept applies to K-12 education as well as to adults and organizations.
 The infographic below describes some of the main characteristics of this mindset.

 ![Infographic explaining the characteristics of a fixed vs. growth mindset.
 A fixed mindset avoids challenges, gives up easily, sees effort as fruitless or worse, ignores useful negative feedback and feels threatened by the success of others.
 A growth mindset embraces challenges, persists in the face of setbacks, sees effort as the path to master, learns from criticism, and finds lessons and inspiration in the success of others.](https://github.com/kristenjernigan/kj-liatest/blob/a841b35a44e7356b294d3a5632b66ba6dbe6f9ba/Media/Module%205/growth%20mindset.png)